LEARN JAPANESE WITH PIMSLEUR

-During the Edo period (1603 - 1868), the feudal japan lived under a system that divided society into 4 main groups: samurai, farmers, artisans and traders.
-This model became known as “Shinoukoushou” (士農工商, しのうこうしょう) and lasted for a long time, especially during the so-called "Sakoku" (鎖国, さこく), the country's isolation from the rest of the planet.
+During the Edo period (1603 - 1868), feudal Japan lived under a system that divided society into 4 main groups: the samurais, the farmers, the artisans, and the merchants.
+This model became known as "Shinoukoushou" (士農工商, しのうこうしょう) and lasted for a long time, especially during the so-called "Sakoku" (鎖国, さこく), the country's isolation from the rest of the world.

 In this article, we will get to know more details about this system that prevailed in Japan and influenced Bakufu policy during the Tokugawa shogunate.
 In addition, we will also see the specific characteristics of each of the four main classes that represented Japanese society at the time.